jn2clark/nn-iterated-projections/README.md

 In the above example, the projection was defined by repeated gradient steps on the subset of training data, essentially to the point of overfitting.
 What would happen if we do not train on the subset until the point of overfitting?
 In the example below, we now terminate the projection after a single epoch rather than letting it run until we reached our heuristic validation limit on the training data.

-Shown below are the average test and train errors (compared to the same conventional training as above)
+Shown below are the average test and train loss (compared to the same conventional training as above)

 <img src="assets/train_loss_0.png" width="512">
 <img src="assets/test_loss_0.png" width="512">